-During fourth through sixth grades, I was bussed to different schools with predominantly African-American and Latina students.
-This experience sensitized me to racial tension and to the reality that racism is alive and well in our country.
+During 4th through 6th grades, I was bussed to different schools with predominantly African-American and Latina students.
+This experience sensitized me to racial tension and to the reality that racism is rampant in our country.

 Since then I have always wanted to work for the cause of racial unity, and hope that in some small way my artwork can move us in the right direction.
 We are all One.
-When racism goes unacknowledged, the wounds fester rather than heal.
-I hope that by recognizing these abolitionists who fought together against slavery, I can bring to light their inspiring bravery, sacrifice, vision and unity.
+When racism goes unacknowledged, the wounds deepen rather than heal.
+I hope that by recognizing these abolitionists, these "North Stars" who fought together against slavery, I can bring to light their inspiring bravery, sacrifice, vision and unity.
 And help others recognize what we can accomplish when we work together toward a goal as important as freedom and equality for all.

 The story of our American abolitionists is a beautiful example of Oneness, which I believe we should all celebrate and strive to embody as individuals living in an exquisitely diverse culture.

 Before, during and after the Civil War, these men and women, who were African-American, Caucasian, Christian, Jewish, Muslim and Polytheistic, put aside their differences to devote their lives (enduring death threats, risking their lives and those of their friends and families) in their efforts to end slavery.
 For this, I believe they deserve to be portrayed in my artwork as saints.